Applying to the M.A. Program in Applied Anthropology

 Applied anthropology generally refers to the application of anthropological knowledge and methods by academically-employed anthropologists apart from their teaching and scholarly activities and in partnership with non-academic organizations, communities, or groups.
 Practicing anthropology refers to a different role, one in which the anthropologist’s primary employment is nonacademic and where they may be practicing anthropology within and in service of the very organization that employs them, which could be a business, a nonprofit, or a government agency.
 The basic anthropological skills of each are similar.

-This program produces skilled practitioners at the MA level who can move into positions in the public, private, and nonprofit sectors as researchers, administrators and program developers.
+This program produces skilled practitioners at the MA level who can move into positions in the public, private, and nonprofit sectors as researchers, administrators, and program developers.
 They do so by applying anthropological knowledge and skills to local, regional, and global problems and issues.
-Students will work in a variety of relationships with the people they serve, including advocacy, public anthropology, and consutlation.
-Students will be conversant with the ethical and political implications of each relationship, and the personal and professional skills needed to be efffective.
+Students will work in a variety of relationships with the people they serve, including advocacy, public anthropology, and consultation.
+Students will be conversant with the ethical and political implications of each relationship, and the personal and professional skills needed to be effective.
 Students in the program can master a variety of models of application, such as:

 Ethnographic methods and their application

 Needs assessment, program evaluation, social impact assessment, and risk assessment

 Physical anthropology, especially in bioarchaeology and forensic anthropology